SjoerdDevelops/vscode-setup-for-unity-development/01_Creating_UML_diagrams_using_PlantUML.md

 choco install plantuml
 ```
 #### Troubleshooting
-When installing PlantUML using choco, sometimes an error occurs that states that the path to the Graphviz EXE Installer cannot be found (see image), possibly because it was removed by antivirus.\
+When installing PlantUML using choco, sometimes an error occurs that states that the path to the Graphviz EXE Installer cannot be found (see image), possibly because it was removed by antivirus.
 ![Screenshot 2023-11-16 102020 cropped](https://github.com/SjoerdDevelops/vscode-setup-for-unity-development/assets/146742966/6ab74ef8-145d-42ed-852e-c593774eb9bc)
 To resolve the issues, manually install the required Graphviz dependecy:
 1. Navigate to `https://graphviz.org/download/`
 2. Download the EXE Installer for the required Graphviz version, e.g. `graphviz-9.0.0 (64-bit) EXE installer [sha256]`
 3. Install Graphviz through the downloaded EXE Installer.

+---
 ## Using the PlantUML extention
 1. Create a new file with the *.wsd, *.pu, *.puml, *.plantuml, or *.iuml format.
 2. Start creating your UML diagram.
 For reference, check [PlantUML Language Reference Guide](https://plantuml.com/guide).